JDWilks/boolean-uk-node-brewery/src/notes.md

+## Steps to take:

+- Export the .zip
+- Open the template in VS Code
+- Run npm install to install express, morgan and nodemon (dependencies found in package.json
+- Run npm start to get the server started

 ## What is Express.js?

 Express.js is a Node js web application server framework, which is specifically designed for building single-page, multi-page, and hybrid web applications.